rust-lang/rustc-pr-tracking/README.md

 # rustc's pull requests tracking

 This repository tracks the status of rustc's PRs over time: historic data is stored in it, and a bot adds new data every day.

-You can find the data in the `data/` directory.
+The raw data is available in CSV format in the `data/` directory, and a [web dashboard](https://pietroalbini.github.io/rustc-pr-tracking/) is available with a chart.

 ## Running the updater script